<< Yesterday

 1987 Paul Molitor's 39-game hit streak ends as he waits in the on-deck circle, watching pinch-hitter Rick Manning single home the winning run in the tenth inning to give the Brewers a 1-0 walk-off victory over Cleveland at County Stadium.
 The Ignitor's accomplishment remains the longest consecutive hitting streak in franchise history.

 1989 The Trumbull (CT) All-Stars become the first American team to win the Little League World Series since 1983, snapping Asia's six-year hold on the title.
-The U.S. National team defeats Chinese Taipei, 5-2, behind the complete game, five-hitter thrown by 12-year-old Chris Drury, who goes on to win NHL's Stanley Cup with the Colorado Avalanche in 2001.
+The U.S. National team defeated Chinese Taipei, 5-2, behind the five-hitter thrown by 12-year-old Chris Drury, who in 2001, will go on to win the NHL's Stanley Cup with the Colorado Avalanche.

 1990 Returning from the disabled list after dislocating his shoulder, Bo Jackson homers in his first plate appearance back in the Royals' lineup.
 The round-tripper gives the slugging outfielder home runs in four consecutive at-bats forty days apart, having gone deep three straight times before getting injured attempting to catch a Deion Sanders fly ball in July.